get_option()WP 1.5.0

 $option(string) (required)

-• upload_path - default upload folder (dir).
+• upload_path - The default upload directory.
+Set in the settings.

 Default: false